cedx/webstorage.hx/doc/usage/api.md

 Each class extends from the `WebStorage` abstract class that has the following API:

 ## **keys**: Array&lt;String&gt;
-Returns the keys of the the associated storage:
+Returns the keys of the associated storage:

 === "Haxe"
 		:::haxe